'Last Hawaiian princess' Abigail Kawānanakoa dies with $215m in wealth

 Abigail Kinoiki Kekaulike Kawānanakoa, Hawaii's so-called "last princess", has passed away aged 96.

-The royal, known to her friends as Kekau, was one of the last living links to the royal family deposed by US industrialists and was celebrated for her philanthropic support of traditional Hawaiian culture.
+The royal, known to her friends as Kekau, was one of the last living links to the royal family and was celebrated for her philanthropic support of traditional Hawaiian culture.

 The heiress died peacefully at home in Honolulu on Sunday with her wife by her side, according to a statement released by Iolani Palace, the historic home of the royal family - and America's only royal residence.

-"Abigail will be remembered for her love of Hawai'i and its people," said her wife, Veronica Gail Kawānanakoa.
+"Abigail will be remembered for her love of Hawaii and its people," said her wife, Veronica Gail Kawānanakoa.
 "I will miss her with all of my heart."

 No cause of death has yet been given.